 Endoscopy is a sophisticated, minimally invasive medical procedure that allows our specialist consultants to diagnose and treat conditions throughout your digestive system.
 They use an endoscope: a thin, flexible tube that contains a small high-definition camera.
 The term 'endoscopy' encompasses various procedures, including gastroscopy (upper endoscopy), colonoscopy, sigmoidoscopy, and other specialised examinations, each designed to access different areas of your body through natural openings without needing external incisions.

 Early diagnosis is vital to improving health outcomes.
-In 2024, the BBC reported that across the NHS, more than 2.5 million people are on waiting lists for an endoscopy, with more than 45% of patients waiting six weeks or more for their appointment.
+Yet there is normally a six-week wait for an NHS endoscopy1.
 That’s why LivingCare provides accessible endoscopy at a time and place that suits you.

 LivingCare offers comprehensive endoscopy services at our state-of-the-art facilities in Leeds (Thorpe Park Clinic) and Sheffield (Canon Medical Arena.
 This ensures convenient access to expert diagnostic care across Yorkshire.
 Our experienced endoscopists perform thousands of procedures annually, utilising the latest Olympus EVIS X1 endoscopy technology to deliver unparalleled image quality and patient comfort.